Dry Creek Loop Single Origin Small Lot Coffee

 This coffee roasts on a WEEKLY SCHEDULE.
 WEEKLY orders close on Sundays at 9:00 PM ET and are roasted on Mondays.
 WEEKLY roasted coffee ships on Wednesdays.
 All coffee ordered after the WEEKLY Sunday 9:00 PM ET deadline will go into the following week's production.

-This Nicaraguan coffee is our tasty homage to the Dry Creek Loop and features caramel, vanilla, and graham cracker tasting notes.
+This Colombian coffee is our tasty homage to the Dry Creek Loop and features cherry, plum, and almond butter tasting notes with a smooth mouthfeel.

 The Dry Creek Loop to the West of the Napa Valley is one of the "go-to" loops for Napa cyclists.
 Depending on where you start in Napa, it's a 28-30 mile loop with 1,300 feet of climbing.
 The loop, featuring incredible scenery (#NapaValley), starts off with steady, warm-up climbing as you leave the valley vineyards and head into the lower hills.